Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/distance-value-change-after-migration.md

 the same value may indicate different meanings in Weaviate and Qdrant.
 Note that the new value should be considered as a measure of similarity rather than distance.
 Therefore, if the `distance` value is used to make decisions in the Flow, it will no longer work after the migration.

+!!! warning
     The precise value of `distance` heavily depends on the embedding model used for ingestion and search.
     The value can be significantly different for the same query-chunk pair with different embedding models.
 We recommend exercising caution when using the `distance` value for decision-making in a Flow.

 ## Adapting Distance Values: Pre and Post 4.74.0 Release